Lumos-1: On Autoregressive Video Generation with Discrete Diffusion from a Unified Model Perspective: Experiments

 \textbf{Datasets.} To train \method, we curate a image dataset containing 60 million images and a video dataset containing 10 million videos.
 We preserve their original aspect ratios, with videos being clipped to 25 frames for training.
 To ensure fine-grained vision-language alignment~\cite{2022DALLE2,wan2.1}, the visual data is re-captioned using visual-language models~\cite{lin2024vila} to obtain long and descriptive captions.

 \textbf{Training, inference and model evaluation.} We train the model from scratch and the basic training hyper-parameters are placed in the Appendix.
-We adopt the Adam~\cite{loshchilov2018adamW} optimizer to optimize the model, set the weight decay to 0.1 and set $\beta_1$ and $\beta_2$ to $0.9$ and $0.95$.
 During AR-DF training, the training mask ratio $\rho_{tra}$ is set to $0.7$ following~\cite{li2024MAR}.
 During AR-DF inference, classier-free guidance (CFG) is utilized by default to enhance the generation quality.
 The inference mask ratio $\rho_{inf}$ is set to $0.7$ by default.
 The number of steps to generate one latent frame is set to $N_{steps}=50$ by default.
 When evaluating on GenEval~\cite{ghosh2023geneval} and VBench~\cite{huang2024vbench}, the guidance scale is set to 16 if not otherwise specified.
 Since we train our model only on detailed and descriptive captions, it is mandatory for us to rewrite captions using Qwen 32B~\cite{yang2024qwen2.5} when evaluating on GenEval~\cite{ghosh2023geneval}.
 When evaluating on VBench~\cite{huang2024vbench}, we use its official long captions by default.